James Reimer: Carolina Hurricanes

 After three seasons with the Florida Panthers, Reimer was traded to the Carolina Hurricanes in exchange for Scott Darling and a 2020 sixth-round draft pick on June 30, 2019.

 Second stint with San Jose

-On July 28, 2021, having left the Hurricanes as a free agent, Reimer returned to the San Jose Sharks, signing a two-year, $4.5 million contract.
+On July 28, 2021, having left the Hurricanes as an unrestricted free agent, Reimer returned to the San Jose Sharks, signing a two-year, $4.5 million contract.

+Detroit Red Wings

+On July 1, 2023, Reimer signed as an unrestricted free agent to a one-year, $1.5 million contract with the Detroit Red Wings.

+Buffalo Sabres and Anaheim Ducks

+On July 1, 2024, Reimer joined his sixth NHL club, initially adding a veteran presence in net to the Buffalo Sabres in signing a one-year, $1 million contract.
+Following training camp, the Sabres placed Reimer on waivers on October 6.
+On October 7, Reimer was claimed off waivers by the Anaheim Ducks.
+Remaining on the Ducks opening night roster as the backup, Reimer made two appearances to start the 2024–25 season losing both games he appeared in before he was later placed back on waivers following the return of starting goaltender John Gibson.
+On November 13, Reimer was re-claimed by the Sabres.
+Reimer made his debut for the Sabres on November 23 against the San Jose Sharks stopping 31 out of 33 shots and recording the win in a 4–2 victory.

 International play

 Reimer's first brush with international hockey came near the end of the 2005–06 season.
 He was selected to play for Team Canada at the 2006 IIHF World U18 Championships, but was unable to compete due to a broken hand he suffered while playing for Red Deer.
 After his strong rookie season in the NHL, Reimer received another invitation from Hockey Canada, this time to compete at the 2011 IIHF World Championship.
 Reimer got his first win in the tournament beating Belarus 4–1.